 We always encourage students to communicate clearly with staff and faculty so that any concerns can be dealt with before the problem escalates, and the Office of Student Affairs is here to aid in that process.
 Students are encouraged to work with the Office of Student Affairs (or another advocate or support noted below) to settle grievances informally through open dialogue with all parties involved.

 Please consult the Student Handbook for the complete university Grievance Procedures.
-Keep reading for instructions on how to submit an informal or formal grievance online.

 There are two types of grievances: Academic and Non-Academic.

 These are defined as any situation related to academic concerns, including, but not limited to, complaints regarding academic assignments, grades, problems with a faculty member specifically related to academic issues, and grievances related to the Records Office.
 Academic grievances are handled by the Dean of the School of Counseling or Dean of the School of Ministry.
 Please see the Academic Appeal Policy in the Graduate Catalog for instructions on Academic Grievances.